Stride-Labs/stride/pull_request_template.md

 - [ ] If the change is contentful, I either:
     - [ ] Added a new unit test OR
     - [ ] Added test cases to existinig unit tests
+- [ ] OR this change is a trivial rework / code cleanup without any test coverage

 If skipped any of the tests above, explain.
 <!-- *(example:)*